altanhaider/GeoDTR_Robust/README.md

 - We obtain the permission of CVUSA dataset from the owner by submit the [MVRL Dataset Request Form](https://mvrl.cse.wustl.edu/datasets/cvusa/).
 - Please refer to the repo: [https://github.com/viibridges/crossnet](https://github.com/viibridges/crossnet)

-#### CVACT

-- We obtain the permission of CVACT dataset by contacting the author directly.
-- Please refer to the repo: [https://github.com/Liumouliu/OriCNN](https://github.com/Liumouliu/OriCNN)

-#### Pre-processing

-To prepare data, we follow the method of [SAFA](https://github.com/shiyujiao/cross_view_localization_SAFA).
-Before running the code, one should pre-process the dataset with the provided file `data_preparation.py`.

-#### Check duplicate images in CVUSA

-To get the duplicate images in CVUSA dataset as reported in the main paper.
-Please change the directory in line 7 of `check_cvusa_duplicate.py` and run it to check duplicate files.
-A json file with all duplicate pairs will be generated and one can use it to remove those files.

-Or

-You can directly download the cleaned CVUSA training and validation files [here](./resources/CVUSA_cleaned.zip).
-Copy and paste the unzipped files under ```YOUR_PATH_TO_CVUSA/dataset/splits/``` folder to replace the original files.

 ### Training
 ---